-17 Things I Wish I'd Known Before My Okavango Delta Safari
+17 Things Worth Knowing Before Your Okavango Delta Safari

-The Okavango Delta brochure shows you a mokoro gliding through lily pads at sunset, elephants drinking at golden hour, and a luxurious tent overlooking a lagoon.
+The Okavango Delta brochure shows a mokoro gliding through lily pads at sunset, elephants drinking at golden hour, and a luxurious tent overlooking a lagoon.
 All of that is accurate.
-What the brochure doesn't show you: the 3 AM hippo grunts that'll stop your heart, the strict 20 kg luggage limit that'll ruin your packing plan, and the mosquitoes that consider DEET a garnish.
+What the brochure doesn't show you: the 3 AM hippo grunts that stop your heart, the strict 20 kg luggage limit that upends your packing plan, and the mosquitoes that treat DEET as a garnish.

 Before You Book